 - For more information about the donor evaluation process, call 877-644-2860

-- Request a living kidney donor evaluation
+- Begin the living kidney donor evaluation process

 Donating a kidney to another individual is an act of great kindness.
 Nearly half of the kidneys transplanted at Massachusetts General Hospital are given by living donors—family members, friends, co-workers and donors who are unknown to the recipient.

 Transplant patients meet their matches

 John Marzelli and Esperanza Yoblonsky were suffering from IgA nephropathy and both needed a new kidney; they found their answer in the Transplant Center’s internal exchange program.
 Read the story

 Individuals who wish to become living kidney donors undergo a three-part evaluation process, as described below.
 Our dedicated donor coordinators guide potential donors through each step, keeping them informed of testing and evaluation results.
 Typically, the Mass General Transplant Center and the recipient's insurance will cover the cost of the evaluation and surgery.

 - Donor evaluation begins with the prospective donor contacting our Transplant Center and submitting a completed health questionnaire to determine their overall health status and candidacy to donate

 - Once a completed health questionnaire is received, a member of our team will contact the donor candidate to confirm whether he or she qualifies for additional evaluation

 - Candidates come to Mass General for a half-day donor evaluation visit.
 This visit includes an educational session, a meeting with the donor coordinator, social worker and a nephrologist (a doctor who specializes in kidney care), who reviews the candidate’s medical history and conducts a physical examination